BenCuff/github-pages-test/docs/_includes/sources-text.md

-This page has been based upon a range of sources from across government and beyond.
+This page is based upon a range of sources from across government and beyond.
 For a reading list, please see the [sources](#sources) section towards the bottom of this page.